What should we be eating to protect ourselves against cancer?

 The risk of developing stomach cancer is increased if we have too much salt in our diet.
 Research suggests that salt may make the lining of the stomach more sensitive to harmful chemicals or even damage it.

-A daily allowance of 6g is recommended so avoid putting it on your meals and use less in your cooking.
+A daily allowance of 6g is recommended so avoid putting it on your meals and aim to use less in your cooking.
 Try adding herbs or spices to flavour your food instead.